happy-machine/FastQL/README.md

 export PUBLIC_IP=$(aws ec2 describe-instances --instance-ids $EC2_INSTANCE_ID --query 'Reservations[*].Instances[*].PublicIpAddress' --output text)
 ```

+- `echo $PUBLIC_IP` and make a note of this public ip you will use to connect to the API
-- Connect to your instance and use our example docker image on danfreshbc/fastqlapi-diffusers or run your published docker image similar to:
+- Connect to your instance and use the example docker image on danfreshbc/fastqlapi-diffusers or run your published docker image similar to:

 ```bash
 docker run -p 8000:8000 -p 8080:8080 \